harking/OpenSportWatch/README.md

-# Nike Sportwatch GPS Electron
+# Open Sportwatch App
-Enables downloading of data from Nike Sportwatch GPS watches.
+Enables downloading of data from Sportwatch GPS watches.
 Export to GPX for uploading to your favorite platform.

 Future:
 - Time and date setting